utdata/icj-setting-up/windows-01.md

 > If you were sent here from the Command-line interface tools lesson, it's time to go back there now.
 You'll be sent back later.

 - Configure your [Git profile](https://help.github.com/articles/setting-your-username-in-git/#platform-windows) .
 You only need to do the first set "for _every_ repository".
-- After setting up Git Bash, you [configure your VS Code integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal#_windows).
-I _think_ the easiest way is to go to View > Command Palette and type in `Select Default Shell` and find it, but I haven't tried it.

 ### Set up Github